Where can I purchase the necessary items for synchro?

 All athletes are first placed on a team, based on our club’s team-first philosophy.
 Extra routines — solos and duets — are limited and based on club

 resources and provincial and national competition limits on entrants.
-Athletes are invited to express interest in an extra routine during registration for the regular season.
-These routines are
+Athletes are invited to express interest in extra routines during registration for the regular season.
+Fees for extra

 What is a routine?

 A routine is a choreographed program that is executed to timed music.
-Routines contain technical elements, strokes and body movements.
-Swimmers maintain
+It looks like a dance routine in the water.
+Routines can comprise solo swimmers,

 Figures are a succession of basic positions and transitions with names such as Kip, Ariana and Albatross.
-Athletes compete figures individually in front
+Athletes compete figures or technical elements

 What is an inter-club team or routine?

-Provinces may combine athletes from different clubs within the province to form teams, combos, or mixed duets (one male and one female swimmer).
+Provinces may combine athletes from different clubs within the same province to form teams, combos, or mixed duets (one male and one female

 What is a mock meet?

-A mock meet is a simulation of an actual competition.
-The purpose of a mock meet is to teach young athletes what to expect at a competition, so that they
+The purpose of a mock meet is to teach young athletes what to expect at a competition.
+For first-time

 What is a pre-swim or pre-swimmer?